Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Background

-Denote the binary insertion channel with $m$ input bits and insertion probability $\iota$ by $I_m^{(\iota)}$.
-We assume the following model of insertions: after each input symbol one symbol is inserted independently with probability $\iota$.
-The value of the inserted symbol is distributed uniformly.
+We also consider two different models for insertions.
+In the first model, after each input symbol, one symbol is inserted with probability $\iota$.
+The inserted bits are independent of the transmitted bits and of each other, and they are selected uniformly on $\{0,1\}$.
+Such binary insertion channel with $m$ input bits and insertion probability $\iota$ is denoted by $I_m^{(\iota)}$.
 The transition probabilities of $I_m^{(\iota)}:\bF_2^m\tosq \cup_{w=m}^{2m} \bF_2^w$ are defined by